bmpschneider/gitcollection/README.md

 ## 📗 About

-**Git Collection** is an app to explore existing repositories on Github.
+**Git Collection** is an app to explore existing repositories on Github

 ## 🧑‍💻 Technologies